 Whatley.
 Since then, the small publishing house has grown to

-encompass a catalog of more than 40 titles.
+encompass a catalog of nearly 140 titles.
 New projects are

 constantly in the works at Paper Studio Press, ensuring a cavalcade

 of paper dolls to be enjoyed for years to come.
 In a recent